gerritnowald/polygon/README.md

 - area, lengths of edges, inner angles
 - order of vertices (clockwise or anti-clockwise)
 - centroid (center of mass)
+- for triangles: centers and radii of incircle and circumscribed (outer) circle
 - check if point is inside or on edge of polygon
-- volume and surfaces of solid of revolution
+- volume and surface areas of solid of revolution
 - second moment of area (bending stiffness of beams)
-- for triangles: centers and radii of incircle and circumscribed (outer) circle
 - translation, rotation and scaling

 Functions are explained in detail in this blog post: